keptn-contrib/artifacthub/asana/1.0.0/README.md

 Examples:
   - Create a new task every time a deployment occurs.
 Include the pass / fail status of the deployment
   - Create a new task every time a load test or evaluation is finished.
-Include the results any output of the test / evaluation
+Include the results and any output of the test / evaluation
   - Tag Asana users in tasks to notify them that action is required

 ## Step 1: Gather Asana Details